orgua/shepherd_v2_planning/99_open_tasks.rst

     - does beaglebone AI with TI AM5729 offer more pins for PRU?
        - https://www.ti.com/product/AM5729
     - is it possible to use SPI-silicon?
-    - would openOCD be able to access memory-mapped pins (tunneled through PRU)
+    - would openOCD be able to access memory-mapped pins (tunneled through Memory/PRU)
     - fix device tree for current beagle-kernel
+    - vCap seems to contain the MPPT-Converter
 - FPGA, CPLD would be overkill, but what is with a teensy 4? lots of iO, SPI with DMA, FPU, 600 MHz

 Software - Python